Estimating the growth rate of a birth and death process using data from a small sample: Introduction

-Recent theoretical developments have made it possible to estimate the growth rate by analytical methods. \cite{Durrett2013} computed the asymptotic site frequency spectrum of a sample of $n$ individuals from a birth and death process at a large time $T$. \cite{harris2020} and \cite{LAMBERT201830} developed a method to describe the exact genealogy of a sample of size $n$ from a birth and death process at time $T$.
+Recent theoretical developments have made it possible to estimate the growth rate by analytical methods. \cite{Durrett2013} computed the site frequency spectrum for a supercritical birth and death process, that is, the expected number of mutations appearing on $k$ out of $n$ individuals sampled at a large time $T$. \cite{harris2020} and \cite{LAMBERT201830} developed a method to describe the exact genealogy of a sample of size $n$ from a birth and death process at time $T$.
 Using these results, \cite{Johnson2023} proposed two closely related methods of obtaining point and interval estimates for the growth rate $r$ without using MCMC.
-One method, which is entirely analytical, uses the lengths of the internal branches in the coalescent tree (the branches that are on the ancestral line of more than one lineage) to estimate the growth rate, while the other method involves maximum likelihood estimation.
+One method, which is entirely analytical, uses the lengths of the internal branches which can be calculated from the coalescence times in the coalescent tree to estimate the growth rate, while the other method involves maximum likelihood estimation.

 \cite{Johnson2023} demonstrate that their methods estimate the growth rate well for large sample sizes, providing comparable accuracy to previous methods (\cite{stadler2009incomplete, williams2022life, mitchell2022clonal}) at much less computational cost.
 They apply their methods to blood cancer data, estimating the growth rate in 42 different clones and obtaining similar results to those obtained with more computationally intensive methods.